 The Political Report dug into some of Rollins’s announcements, though readers interested in its full scope of these reforms should read the memo.

 - Bail: Lower-income people get stuck in pretrial detention due to an inability to pay bail.
 The memo sets a presumption that all people should be released without conditions, and that this presumption can be overridden only with “clear evidence of a flight risk,” or, in certain cases, a dangerousness hearing.
 Berkshire County DA Andrea Harrington, who like Rollins was elected in November, implemented similar reforms in February.

-- Declinations: Rollins made a much-publicized campaign commitment to adopt a default policy of declining to prosecute 15 offenses, such as drug possession or trespassing.
+- Declinations: Rollins made a much-publicized campaign commitment to adopt a default policy of declining to prosecute 15 offenses, such as drug possession, trespassing, or driving with a suspended license.
 But since she took office, local advocates like Court Watch MA, a grassroots group that observes Boston courts, have criticized her practices toward such cases as breaching her commitment.
 The memo tackles this in a lengthy appendix.
 It first reaffirms her presumption that “charges on the list of 15 should be declined or dismissed pre-arraignment without conditions.”
 It then lists other approaches to be employed in certain circumstances that the memo details for each category.
 These alternatives to declination range from optional meetings with a public health professional (in situations of substance use disorder) and restitution agreements (in larceny cases that don’t involve necessity) to diversion and also arraignment in some circumstances.

 - Youth justice: The memo announces no policy changes specific to young people.
 It states a general recognition that the “brain continues to develop until the mid-to-late-twenties” and that it is best for “teenagers and young adults” to “have as little contact with the criminal justice system as possible.”